-As Chair of the Avalon Peninsula Regional Council of the Rural Secretariat and in accordance with Government's commitment to accountability, I hereby submit the 2007-08 Activity Plan of the Council.
-My signature below is on behalf of the entire council and is indicative of our accountability for the achievement of the objectives contained in the plan, pursuant to section 7(4) of the Transparency and Accountability Act.
+As Chair of the St. Anthony - Port au Choix Regional Council of the Rural Secretariat and in accordance with Government's commitment to accountability, I hereby submit the Council's 2007-08 Activity Plan.
+My signature below is on behalf of the entire Council and is indicative of our accountability for the achievement of the objectives contained in the plan, pursuant to section 7(4) of the Transparency and Accountability Act.

-Since our initial meeting in October 2005, the Avalon Peninsula Regional Council has come a long way in its understanding of the region, its challenges and its opportunities.
-The Council has considered the economic, social, cultural and environmental aspects of the region and its development along with continuing to learn about each of these aspects.
-The council has been challenged with thinking regionally and thinking long-term.
+Since our initial meeting in October 2005, the St. Anthony - Port au Choix Regional Council has come a long way in its understanding of the region, its challenges and its opportunities.
+The Council has considered the economic, social, cultural and environmental aspects of the region and its development and is continuing to learn about each of these aspects.
+The Council has challenged itself to think regionally and to think long-term.
 It has become clear that in order to address the challenges and maximize the opportunities, regional strengths and priorities must be identified and understood.
 It has also become clear that no one individual, group, or organization can achieve regional sustainability alone.
 As the Council works towards the advancement of regional priorities, it realizes that we, citizens and Government, must all share responsibility for understanding the changes that are taking place and for making the decisions to ensure regional sustainability.

-As an advisory body, the Avalon Peninsula Regional Council will build a common understanding of our region and will be prepared to share our advice, with citizens of the region and with Government, with the hope that this advice will influence policy development that will maximize opportunities within our region.
+As an advisory body, the St. Anthony - Port au Choix Regional Council will build a common understanding of our region and will be prepared to share our advice, with citizens of the region and with Government, with the hope that this advice will influence policy development that will maximize opportunities within our region.